Reading time: 6 min.

 Applying Minoxidil foam is easy.
 Part your hair to expose the thinning areas, then dispense half a cap full of foam into your hand.
 Massage the foam onto the balding or thinning areas of your scalp.

-Wash your hands after applying Minoxidil foam to avoid spreading it to other areas of the body.
+Wash your hands after applying Minoxidil foam to avoid spreading it to other areas of the body to avoid unwanted body hair growth.
 Find out more about applying Minoxidil foam in the video below:

 How much Minoxidil foam should I use?